 4. Don’t forget shoes and accessories

 These details are important… and a great way to show your unique personal brand.
 Change up your accessories for each outfit, but ensure that you have something special that reflects your personal style.
-This might be fun, colourful shoes that you love, a statement necklace or a pair of awesome earrings.
-This is the look that speaks who you are!
+This might be fun, colourful shoes that you love, a statement necklace, a pair of fun earrings or an awesome watch, such as the ones found at thewatchcompany.

 5. Have your hair styled and put on some lipstick

 I’m someone who doesn’t wake up with perfect hair… and I don’t really know how to get it to look good on my own… so I had a professional blow dry a day before the shoot and it made such a big difference to just wake up and just have a quick brush for my hair to look decent!
 It took masses of stress off my shoulders.
 Fortunately I feel fairly confident in doing my own makeup now but if this had been a few years ago I would have said “I don’t wear much makeup, I prefer the natural look” and then looked like a total wash out in the photos.
 I recommend that you wear makeup and if you aren’t sure what you are doing ask a friend or get a professional to help you for this one.
 These are the photos that represent your brand and will do for at least a year or two so you want them to look good!
 When you are taking all the steps to create the perfect lifestyle photoshoot you don’t want to be disappointed when you get the photos back to notice your hair isn’t right or the light has washed out the definition of your cheekbones.